aleksandr-vin/texcret/README.md

     mkcert -install
     mkcert $(hostname) localhost 127.0.0.1 ::1

+This will be used for the *texcret* CLI tool and for local demo web app.

+Also can be handy to trust that CA on your iPhone (for development and home use).
 Send *rootCA.pem* to your iPhone from:

     cd $(mkcert -CAROOT)